 This simple wall shelf can be mounted above a bed or desk to provide storage for toys, books and accessories, or decor.
 We used 16mm PG Bison MDF and the project took 30 minutes to cut and assemble everything.
 Order your board and have everything cut to size at your local Builders Warehouse and then grab your power tools...

-Brought to you by easyDIY, this practical storage bench also serves as a toy box.
+This practical storage bench also serves as a toy box.
 The seat lifts up to provide a place to store toys out of sight and keep any child's bedroom uncluttered.
 You can paint the storage bench in any combination of Rust-Oleum 2X spray paint colours - to suit the existing bedroom decor or to add a splash of colour.

 Kids love to play with lego and you invariably end up with pieces of lego all over the house.
 Why not make a simple organiser that can be used to store lego and small toys but still allow the kids to have easy access - and an easy way to tidy up after they have finished.